matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_interact.md

 update the private key in your `.env` file, and then run the `check-balance` script.

+Before running, update your `.env` file with the `USER_TOKEN` obtained during the previous step.

 You can run the script with:

 ::code-group